 December 13, 2017

+CREW requested all communications concerning the decision to invite reporters to DOJ on December 12, 2017, to share Strzok and Page’s private text messages.
+Communications with reporters, within DOJ and with Congress are all necessary to understand the approval of the leak, and how the leak was received by Congress and the media.
 Click here to read our FOIA to the Office of the Inspector General, here to read our expedited FOIA request to the Office of Information Policy, and here to read our expedited request to the Office of Public Affairs.

-Update: On January 3, 2018, CREW filed a lawsuit challenging the failure of the U.S. Department of Justice (“DOJ”) to respond to its request for expedition of its FOIA request.
-Read about the lawsuit here.
+On December 15, 2017, the Office of Inspector General responded to our request with one responsive document.
+On January 3, 2018, CREW filed a lawsuit challenging the failure of the U.S. Department of Justice (“DOJ”) to respond to its request for expedition of its FOIA request.
+Read the lawsuit here.